 - You may also use Acrobat Reader DC for professional results.
 This popular PDF reader lets you copy an area of a PDF and paste it into other applications with ease.

 - The article is part of a much large hub dedicated especially towards Troubleshooting Windows 10, so make sure to visit it.

 Sometimes, Windows 10 users may report that their screenshots have an orange tint to them, regardless of the screen capturing method they are using.

 Other users seem to be having even worse problems:

 My screen turns red when I capture a screenshot.
 How can I turn it off?
 I haven’t changed any settings; yesterday it was fine.
 I tried using different snipping tools, and the regular PrtSc button.
 All red.
 I have the night mode off, and everything else is regular.

 Let’s see how you can quickly fix this issue.

-Steps to fix tinted screenshot issues in Windows 10
+How can I fix tinted screenshot issues in Windows 10?

 From here on out, you can choose to right-click on one of the two options listed below: